StrongKey/FIDO-Server/CONTRIBUTING.md

 2. If you've added code that should be tested, add test code to the RXPTest sample app.
 3. If you've changed APIs, update the .yaml documentation files.
 4. Ensure your test suite passes.
-5. If you haven't already, complete the Contributor License Agreement ("CLA").
+5. If you haven't already, complete the Contributor License Agreement (CLA).
 6. Submit your Pull Request through GitHub.

 ## Testing Your Change